 For LandSAR groups email a copy of the pages and photos of the ID to your LandSAR GSO who will complete the first page of the form and submit the request.

-For other WanderSearch Groups email a copy the pages and photos of the ID to the National Safer Walking Coordinator (email firstname.lastname@example.org) and then we will arrange with your nearest LandSAR GSO to complete the first page of the form and submit the request.
+For other WanderSearch Groups email a copy of the pages and photos of the ID to the Safer Walking Support Officer, Liz Henderson (email Liz.Henderson@landsar.org.nz) who will complete the first page of the form and submit the request.

-In order to confirm the identity of the applicant, the two forms of ID must be sighted by the person submitting the application to the LandSAR GSO or the Coordinator.
+In order to confirm the identity of the applicant, the two forms of ID must be sighted by the person submitting the application to the LandSAR GSO or to Liz.

 Note it can take up to twenty working days for the response.

 - NZ Full Birth Certificate (issued on or after 19981)

 - NZ Certificate of Identity